 With the measure component, Whale gives you new insights in what processes are working and which need improvement so your company can keep on growing the right way.

 Gary: As you know, process is often described as the “secret ingredient” and most crucial component in EOS.
 Unfortunately, a lot of companies still seem to struggle in really owning this part of the framework.
 Whale helps in getting every single person on the same page, so that consistency and scalability are at the forefront.
 Not only does our solution help in creating and maintaining your process documentation, but we also make sure that your teams are properly trained on them, so they are truly followed by all.
-Together with partners like TT, we’re looking to enhance the EOS components through software and automations, so business can focus on achieving their goals.
+Together with partners like BG, we’re looking to enhance the EOS components through software and automations, so business can focus on achieving their goals.

 What are some of the most popular features for Whale customers?
 What problems are they able to solve using your software?

 Gary: One of the biggest challenges companies face when working on process is having everyone follow them.
 The biggest reason why so many fail at this is because teams often cannot find the relevant information fast enough.
 It’s just easier to ask a colleague, send a chat or, worse, just wing it.
 If we really want to empower and train our teams, we need a more connected and intelligent approach.